 Have you ever been bothered about cleaning polypropylene rugs that adorn your workplace or your lounge at home?
 Well, the good thing about these carpets and rugs is that being inexpensive is not their only advantage.
 These rugs are made to lessen your worries about maintenance and cleaning.
-Polypropylene rugs have been in the market for more than five decades.
+Polypropylene Rugs have been in the market for more than five decades.
 All these years, they have been proven as an excellent choice for places where foot traffic is high in number.
 PP is a multi-purpose synthetic material that has several industrial and commercial uses.
 One of them is to make rugs that impart beauty to the interior of buildings alongside protecting the wooden flooring.
 It is made to withstand pressures, as proves its remarkable tensile strength of around 4,800 psi.
 It is flexible due to the semi-crystalline structure.
 It means that despite being lightweight, it can withstand an awful lot of heavy loads.
-If you are used to the divine tenderness of woolen rugs, you might ask what does a polypropylene rug feel like?
+If you are used to the divine tenderness of Wool Rugs, you might ask what does a polypropylene rug feel like?
 Well, they are reasonably soft to make you feel comfortable at less price, if not as much as the hose woolen ones.

 Polypropylene Rugs Are Easy To Clean

 Well, of course, they are.
 The carpets are quite easy to wash, thanks to the remarkable properties of this beautiful plastic fiber.
 Firstly, they have excellent resistance against moisture and a good range of chemical compounds, including many acids and bases.
 Secondly, they have a superb quality of stain color retention.
 It means that you don’t have to worry about the fading away of their colors.
 We all love carpets and rugs because of the artistic designs and colors that soothe our aesthetic senses.
 The longer the rug can retain its colors, the better.
 Fortunately, polypropylene rug fiber absorbs the pigments used in its manufacturing process very well.

 Can Polypropylene Be Washed?